osdldbt/dbt2/doc/architecture.rst

 The TPC-C represents the database activities of any industry that manages, sells, and distributes a product or service, such as car rental agencies, food distribution companies, and parts suppliers.
-The simulated business model mimicks a wholesale parts supplier that operates out of a number of warehouses and their associated sales districts.
+The simulated business model mimics a wholesale parts supplier that operates out of a number of warehouses and their associated sales districts.
 Each warehouse has ten sales districts and each district servers three thousand customers.
 A user from a sales district can select at any time one of five operations from the order